kpedro88/CondorProduction/README.md

 The name used for the collector and associated schedd(s) must match.

-(Limitation: if the log backup directory is specified in the `.prodconfig` file in location 2, `manageJobs.py` must be run in location 2 in order to use the specified backup directory.)
+Limitation: if information for Python scripts used directly from this repository is specified in the `.prodconfig` file in location 2
+(user job directory), the associated Python script must be run from location 2 in order to pick up the specified information.
+Current cases:
+* log backup directory for `manageJobs.py`
+* list of scripts for `linkScripts.py`

 ## Dependencies

+This repository works with Python 2.7 and any modern version of bash (4+).

 The missing mode of `jobSubmitter` uses the [Condor python bindings](https://htcondor-python.readthedocs.io/en/latest/htcondor_intro.html) to check the list of running jobs.
 It will try very hard to find the Condor python bindings, but if they are not available,